PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: PiDRAM

-\textbf{Custom Supervisor Software.} End-to-end implementation of PuM techniques requires modifications across the hardware and software stack. \X provides a custom supervisor software that provides the necessary OS primitives (i.e., virtual memory \juan{management}, memory \juan{allocation and alignment).} The primitives supported by \X's custom supervisor software can be used as a common basis for new PuM techniques to implement system support.
+\textbf{\ding{185} Custom Supervisor Software.}\revdel{End-to-end implementation of PuM techniques requires modifications across the hardware and software stack.} \X provides a custom supervisor software that implements the necessary OS primitives (i.e., virtual memory \juan{management}, memory \juan{allocation and alignment) for end-to-end implementation of PuM techniques.} {This facilitates developing end-to-end integration of PuM techniques {in the system} as these techniques require modifications across the software stack.
+For example, integrating RowClone end-to-end {in the full system} requires a new memory allocation mechanism (Section~\ref{sec:rowclone_alignment}) that can satisfy the memory allocation constraints of RowClone~\cite{seshadri2013rowclone}.
+Thus, we implement the necessary functions and data structures in the custom supervisor software to implement an allocation mechanism that satisfies RowClone's constraints.
+This allows \X{} to be extended easily to implement support for new PuM techniques that share similar memory allocation constraints (e.g., Ambit~\cite{seshadri.micro17}, SIMDRAM~\cite{hajinazarsimdram}, and QUAC-TRNG~\cite{olgun2021quactrngieee}, as shown in Table~\ref{table:use-cases}).}